Caroline1803/Caroline1803/README.md

 - ✨ Despite the pre-disposition for development I am also passionate about Database
 - ✍🏼 Always looking for new technologies and learning...
 - 💞️ I’m looking to collaborate on Front-end projects...
-- 📫 How to reach me caroolmarttins@gmail.com or Suzano-SP - Brazil
+- 📫 How to reach me caroolmarttins@gmail.com

 <!---